Early dating mistakes happening between the first meeting ant the the first couple of dates make or break the relationship.

-All examples are real life instances which happened to me -and all texts are the actual texts-.
+Here you will see real life examples.
+All happened to me and all texts are the actual texts.

 Date Frequently, Date Fast, Date Forward